Section I: The Ruling of Offering Condolences and Related Rulings

 Scholars have differed over the latest time of offering condolences according to two views:

 The first: It is from the moment of death until burial, then after burial for three days.
-[772] Unless if the consoled is absent or the one consoling, and they did not meet.
-In this case, there is no problem if he consoles him after three days.
 This is by agreement of the four schools of jurisprudence.

 The second: There is no specified time limit for consoling the deceased's family.
 This is a position among Shafi`is, the position of some Hanbalis, as well as the position of Ibn Taymiyyah, Ibn Baz, Ibn `Uthaymin, and al-Albani.